hashicorp/terraform-provider-google/website/docs/r/compute_firewall_policy_rule.html.markdown

 <a name="nested_match"></a>The `match` block supports:

+* `dest_address_groups` -
+  (Optional)
+  Address groups which should be matched against the traffic destination.
+Maximum number of destination address groups is 10.
+Destination address groups is only supported in Egress rules.

+* `dest_fqdns` -
+  (Optional)
+  Domain names that will be used to match against the resolved domain name of destination of traffic.
+Can only be specified if DIRECTION is egress.

 * `dest_ip_ranges` -
   (Optional)
   CIDR IP address range.
-Maximum number of destination CIDR IP ranges allowed is 256.
+Maximum number of destination CIDR IP ranges allowed is 5000.

+* `dest_region_codes` -
+  (Optional)
+  The Unicode country codes whose IP addresses will be used to match against the source of traffic.
+Can only be specified if DIRECTION is egress.

+* `dest_threat_intelligences` -
+  (Optional)
+  Name of the Google Cloud Threat Intelligence list.

 * `layer4_configs` -
   (Required)
   Pairs of IP protocols and ports that the rule should match.
 Structure is [documented below](#nested_layer4_configs).

+* `src_address_groups` -
+  (Optional)
+  Address groups which should be matched against the traffic source.
+Maximum number of source address groups is 10.
+Source address groups is only supported in Ingress rules.

+* `src_fqdns` -
+  (Optional)
+  Domain names that will be used to match against the resolved domain name of source of traffic.
+Can only be specified if DIRECTION is ingress.

 * `src_ip_ranges` -
   (Optional)
   CIDR IP address range.
-Maximum number of source CIDR IP ranges allowed is 256.
+Maximum number of source CIDR IP ranges allowed is 5000.

+* `src_region_codes` -
+  (Optional)
+  The Unicode country codes whose IP addresses will be used to match against the source of traffic.
+Can only be specified if DIRECTION is ingress.

+* `src_threat_intelligences` -
+  (Optional)
+  Name of the Google Cloud Threat Intelligence list.

 <a name="nested_layer4_configs"></a>The `layer4_configs` block supports: